 When it came time to find a name for this club, Frank shared many stories with the young men of inspirational martyrs after whom they could name their group.
 The story that the young men enjoyed the most was the one of Jacques DeMolay; they recognized him for his heroism, loyalty, and courage.
 On March 24, 1919, the Order of DeMolay was officially found in Kansas City, Missouri.
 The history of DeMolay has continued for more than 100 years, now an international organization meeting in more than 25 countries.

 100 Years of DeMolay

-In 2019, DeMolay International has celebrated 100 years of leadership and service to young men across the world.
-In 2023, Pennsylvania DeMolay will celebrate our own centennial.
+In 2019, DeMolay International celebrated 100 years of leadership and service to young men across the world.
+In 2023, Pennsylvania DeMolay celebrates our own centennial.
 The first induction ceremony took place in Pittsburgh on February 12, 1923.
 Just two days later, another group of young men joined the Order in Philadelphia.
 Since then, hundreds of Chapters and thousands of young men have been a part of Pennsylvania DeMolay’s history.

 Ralph Minehart, known among his peers in DeMolay as Uncle Ralph, founded DeMolay in Pennsylvania after a few years of interest.
 The Grand Commandery of Knights Templar of Pennsylvania helped launch DeMolay and served as an early supporter of Chapters throughout the Commonwealth.
 Minehart also served as the first Executive Officer for Pennsylvania DeMolay.